Third Shift Society

-Third Shift Society is a supernatural webcomic/graphic novel series created by Meredith Moriarty, following Ellie McGuinness, an Irish-American woman who learns she has powers of wielding magic psychic flames, who gets a job working for Ichabod Me, a pumpkin-headed paranormal detective.
+Third Shift Society is a occult detective webcomic/graphic novel series created by Meredith Moriarty, following Ellie McGuinness, an Irish-American woman who learns she has powers of wielding magic psychic flames, who gets a job working for Ichabod Me, a pumpkin-headed paranormal detective.

-The series was originally launched on Tapas, ArtStation, and Tumblr in 2018, compared to the Irish fantasy book series Skulduggery Pleasant by Derek Landy, before being republished from September 12, 2019 via WEBTOON; as of April 2025, 65 episodes spanning three seasons have been published, receiving a positive critical reception.
+The series was originally launched on Tapas, ArtStation, and Tumblr in 2018, compared to the Irish fantasy book series Skulduggery Pleasant by Derek Landy, before being republished from September 12, 2019, via WEBTOON; as of April 2025, 65 episodes spanning three seasons have been published, receiving a positive critical reception.

 The title was also nominated for an Eisner Award in 2020 for Best Webcomic, while a live-action television series adaptation is in active development.

 Plot

 The plot of the Third Shift Society follows 20-something Irish-American Ellie McGuinness, who is unable to hold down a job and is desperate for money.
 On her way home from losing another job, she stumbles across Ichabod Me, a pumpkin-headed paranormal detective battling a skeletal beast.
 While trying to help Ichabod, Ellie discovers that she has the ability to shoot psychic flames from her hands, and Ichabod offers her a job as his partner.
 Together the two begin to solve crimes and mysteries involving the supernatural.